- As low as $305/Night

 - Approximately 800 square feet

 This condo is a private owned condo and not a hotel.
-It is a 1 bedroom and Just been freshly remodeled with new floor, paint, memory foam king bed in bedroom.
+It is a one bedroom condo with a king bed in bedroom.
 In living area is a murphy bed with a full/double new memory foam bed.
 On the 7th floor it gives you a great view of the ocean.
 Balcony is bigger than most.
 Being an end unit you get more space inside with 2 nice size windows.
 A modest screened in step out patio in the bedroom.
 The complex is equipped with a work out center over looking the pool.
 An outdoor pool and hottub, indoor pool with 3 hottub.

 About the Area